Discoin/docs/users-guide.md

 ### Daily per-User Limit \(DUL\)

 It's how much a user can exchange from any other currency to a specific currency in a day.
-By default, the limit is 5000.
+For most bots, the limit is 2500.
 Your remaining limit is sent back to the bot when you submit a transaction.

 ### Daily Total Limit \(DTL\)